stripwax/SamPuzznic/README.md

 *  two player mode
 *  diagonal cursor movement not yet done.
 *  joystick not yet done (50% done)
+*  minimize redrawing things that haven't changed - in particular re-rendering all the clock digits if only one clock digit has changed.

 # TODO LATER
 *  drop shadow on font? make sure font is clear. also should be masked.